jayrbolton/literate-json/README.md

 # literate-json

-A major downside of JSON is that it's often hard to read, especially when used as a configuration language.
+A major downside of JSON is that it's often hard to read or annotate, especially when used as a configuration language.

 One way to address this is to embed JSON data in a markdown file, using a certain format that is readable and commentable.
 A script takes the markdown file and converts it into one or more machine-readable JSON files.

+You can also take existing JSON files and generate a markdown file from them using this format.

 ## Writing JSON as markdown